frida/frida-website/_docs/gadget.md

 in its name.

 The config file should be a UTF-8 encoded text file with a JSON object as its root.
-It supports three different keys at the root level:
+It supports four different keys at the root level:

 -   `interaction`: object describing which interaction to use.
 It defaults to the [Listen](#listen) interaction.